briantanabe/project-log/projects/sour candy/Sour Candy Part 2.md

 I'm a bit worried about incorporating the goo, as cornstarch has a tendency to clump, especially when exposed to heat.
 I'm also not quite sure what the proportion of sugar and cornstarch is supposed to be, and I don't have that much cornstarch mixture.
 So we'll see how this goes...

-**Trial 1:** I added equal parts sugar and water based on earlier recipes, but after realizing that the different stages of sugar syrup are essentially different proportions of sugar and water, I added another half cup of sugar to speed things up. **The final recipe was  .5 cup water, 1 cup sugar**, which I suspect will be too much for the quantity of cornstarch I made.
+**Trial:** I added equal parts sugar and water based on earlier recipes, but after realizing that the different stages of sugar syrup are essentially different proportions of sugar and water, I added another half cup of sugar to speed things up. **The final recipe was  .5 cup water, 1 cup sugar**, which I suspect will be too much for the quantity of cornstarch I made.
 I stirred the entire time to avoid caramelizing the sugar again.

 Determining the softball stage was tough given that the sugar would change texture against the bottom of the pot, and I had never made sugar syrup before.
 Nevertheless, once it seemed to *crack* under a spoon, I added in all of the cornstarch mixture.
-Once it w
+I tried to mix it well enough while preparing a parchment sheet with cornstarch dusted on it.
+I poured the entire mixture once it seemed homogenized, then put in the freezer.
+It looked like there may have been clumps of cornstarch, but it was tough to tell with the sugar bubbles.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTIwNzA2MzQ2MzUsMTE3Mzg0Njc5NSwxMT
+eyJoaXN0b3J5IjpbLTEzMDkxODM3NTMsMTE3Mzg0Njc5NSwxMT
 MwODkyNzM1LDU2MTk4Mjg1NCwxMzg4NDcyNCw1NDA0NDEzMjAs
 LTQzNzE0NTg4NSwtNDczNjI3NzIsMTY0NjAwNjcyNSwtMTc0OD
 IyNTI3NCwxNzk1NjE5OTA3XX0=